 Anne-Marie joined Victoria University in 2007 as Associate Professor of Marketing.
-Since 2011 she has been in senior leadership roles including Head of School (Acting), Associate Dean and Director of Research & Research Training in the College of Business.
+Since 2011 she has been in senior leadership roles including Head of School (Acting), Associate Dean and Director of Research & Research Training in the Victoria University Business School.
 In 2015, she was Acting Dean, Graduate Research and commenced another secondment to the role in January 2017.

 Anne-Marie’s PhD focused on the relationship between personal values and satisfaction, and was set within the context of special events.

 Since completing her PhD in 2004 she has been successful in attracting grants from a range of organisations with much of this research being undertaken on consumer behaviour in the cultural events and attractions arena.
 Her research interests focus on:

 - consumer behaviour

 Anne-Marie was co-editor of Tourism, Culture and Communication with Professor Brian King, and is currently on the editorial board.
 She is also on the Editorial Board of the Journal of Vacation Marketing and Arts Marketing: An International Journal.